‘I have to help,’ says sailor who rescued migrants at sea

 He got her into the boat, hopped in and started CPR on her as they rolled over the waves.

-Foy traveled with the lifeguard boat back to land and continued to do CPR.
+Foy traveled with the lifeguard boat back to land and continued to do CPR for 20 more minutes.

 Despite his efforts, she died, he said.